 - If there is significant snow on a Saturday or Sunday, the Ames Library will be closed all day.

 Royal Brougham Pavilion: Brougham may be open for student use on a full or limited basis, depending on the circumstances.
 Athletes will be contacted via text.
 The Athletic Department will post the status of Brougham in social media (Twitter: @SPUsports, Instagram: spusports).

-NCAA events: Decisions regarding NCAA events will be made pursuant to NCAA and GNAC procedures and will be announced by SPU’s Department of Athletics.
+NCAA events: Decisions regarding NCAA events will be made pursuant to NCAA and GNAC procedures and will be announced by the Athletic Department.

 On-campus work: Even if the campus is closed, some departments may still require certain staff members to report to campus for work (e.g., Office of Safety and Security, Office of Facility and Project Management).
 These departments will notify their affected staff directly.
 Employees who are unable to come to campus to work and are unable to work remotely generally will need to take leave.